UBC-MDS/DSCI-554_Survey/README.md

 What subject did you study as an undergraduate?

-- Some fields may have a de facto operating system that they use; this would affect an individual's choice of operating system.
+- Some fields may have a de facto operating system that they use (e.g. maybe engineers prefer Windows); this would affect an individual's choice of operating system.
 Further, if someone studied subjects closely related to data science (e.g. math or CS), they may report lower levels of stress than someone who previously studied subjects that are only tangentially related to data science.

 How many years of professional experience do you have?